funvill/funvill.github.io/_posts/2017-02-20-woodworking-in-vancouver.md

 # Wood working in Vancouver

 Woodworking can be a very rewarding hobby, and Vancouver is a great place to get into the craft.
-If you are an experienced woodworker looking for a shop, or a beginner that is looking to get started this is the guild for you.
+If you are an experienced woodworker looking for a shop, or a beginner that is looking to get started this is the guide for you.

 ## Woodworking shops